-Table 10 System DESCRIPTION This field displays the name used to identify the Switch on any network.
-Device Name The device name is a link that you can click to open a screen where you can change the name.
+m (continued) LABEL DESCRIPTION Device Name This field displays the name used to identify the Switch on any network.
+The device name is a link that you can click to open a screen where you can change the name.
 Enter a descriptive name of up to 14 characters.
-Also, spaces and the following special characters listed in the brackets ["'<>^\$ &;\/:?'] are not allowed.
-Firmware Note: You must enter a descriptive name to identify the Switch.
-Device Name Configuration Device Name Apply Cancel This field displays the version number and date of the firmware the Switch is currently running.
-Version Loop Status This field displays whether the Switch is in a loop state.
+Also, spaces and the following special characters listed in the brackets ["'<>>^\$ &; \/:?'] are not allowed.
+Note: You must enter a descriptive name to identify the Switch.
+Device Name Configuration Device Name Apply Cancel Firmware Version This field displays the version number and date of the firmware the Switch is currently running.
+Loop Status This field displays whether the Switch is in a loop state.
 It displays Loop when the Switch detects a loop on one of the ports.
 Otherwise, it displays Normal .
+System Up Time This field displays how long the Switch has been running since it last restarted or was turned on.
 MAC Address This field displays the MAC address of the Switch.
 IP Address The Switch needs an IP address for it to be managed over the network.
 The factory default IP address is 192.168.1.3.
 This field displays the Switch's current IPv4 address.
 Subnet Mask The subnet mask specifies the network number portion of an IP address.
 The factory default subnet mask is 255.255.255.0.
 This field displays the Switch's subnet mask.
 Gateway The field displays the gateway that allows you to send or receive data traffic to or from a different network than the one the Switch is on.
-Per Port Status - Port This identifies the Ethernet port on the Switch.
+Per Port Status Port This identifies the Ethernet port on the Switch.
 Link status This field displays the current status or speed of each port.
 Otherwise, it displays Down .
-For XG\$1210-12: • either 10M, 100M, 1000M for ports 1 - 8 • either 100M, 1000M, 2.5G for ports 9 - 10 • either 1000M or 10G for port 11 - 12 For XG\$1250-12: • either 10M, 100M, 1000M for ports 1 - 8 • either 100M, 1000M, 2.5G, 5G, 10G for ports 9 - 11 • either 1000M or 10G for port 12 TX(Pkts) This field shows the number of transmitted frames on this port.
-RX(Pkts) This field shows the number of received frames on this port.
-Loop Status It displays Loop when the Switch detects a loop on the port.
-Otherwise, it displays Normal .
-Refresh Click this button to update the information in this screen.
-Clear Counters Click this button to clear the statistics in the TX(Pkts) and RX(Pkts) fields.
+For XGS1210-12: either 10M, 100M, 1000M for ports 1 - 8 either 100M, 1000M, 2.5G for ports 9 - 10 either 1000M or 10G for port 11 - 12 For XGS1250-12: either 10M, 100M, 1000M for ports 1 - 8 either 100M, 1000M, 2.5G, 5G, 10G for ports 9 - 11 either 1000M or 10G for port 12 PVID This field displays the port's PVID.
+A PVID (Port VLAN ID) is a tag that adds to incoming untagged frames received on a port so that the frames are forwarded to the VLAN group that the tag defines.